 Where the scheme makes provision (including discretionary provision) for survivor pensions for "relevant partners" the assumption must be, at the assumed date of retirement or earlier death, 85% (males) or 75% (females).

-Where the scheme does not make provision for survivor pensions for "relevant partners" other than legal spouses the assumption must be, at the assumed date of retirement or earlier death, 75% (males) or 65% (females).
+Where the scheme only makes provision for survivor pensions for a legal spouse or civil partner, the assumption must be, at the assumed date of retirement or earlier death, 75% (males) or 65% (females).